MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/content-filters.md

 | Protected material - text | GA| On | Completion | Identifies and blocks known text content from being displayed in the model output (for example, song lyrics, recipes, and selected web content).  |

-## Configure content filters via Azure OpenAI Studio
+## Configure content filters with Azure OpenAI Studio

 The following steps show how to set up a customized content filtering configuration for your resource.